 There was no doubt Mazzilli oozed fan appeal.
-Listed at 6-feet-1, 180 pounds, with the prominent thighs of a speedskater, Mazzilli could fill a uniform like few others – though it was often suggested he had it cut extra tight.
-Dark haired, dark eyed, and olive skinned, he had a look that recalled stars in popular culture of the time including John Travolta – whose Saturday Night Fever captured the phenomenon of the disco era – and Sylvester Stallone, whose Rocky Balboa character shared the “Italian Stallion” nickname with Mazzilli.
+Listed at 6-feet-1 and 180 pounds with the prominent thighs of a speedskater, Mazzilli could fill a uniform like few others – though it was often suggested he had it cut extra tight.
+Dark-haired, dark-eyed, and olive-skinned, he had a look that recalled stars in popular culture of the time including John Travolta – whose Saturday Night Fever captured the phenomenon of the disco era – and Sylvester Stallone, whose Rocky Balboa character shared the “Italian Stallion” nickname with Mazzilli.
 Young fans, particularly females, mobbed him wherever he went.
-He fielded offers from Hollywood, including a role on Laverne & Shirley and a part in Martin Scorcese’s film Raging Bull, but he’d put acting off until after his baseball career.
+He fielded offers from Hollywood, including a role on TV’s Laverne & Shirley and a part in Martin Scorcese’s film Raging Bull, but he’d put acting off until after his baseball career.

 Pizzazz on the field played into Mazzilli’s appeal as well.
 Fans cheered his basket catches and head-first slides.
 But even Mazzilli’s habit of stretching his chest as he approached the plate before at-bats broke thousands of hearts.
 Keenly conscious of his image, and of his statistics, Mazzilli clearly liked earning the adulation of fans, including members of his extended family who became a constant presence at Shea Stadium.
 But he also tried to keep a low profile off the field.
 The first Mets player to be featured in a beefcake poster giveaway day often described himself as quiet, shy, and low-key, and preferred pinball arcades to discotheques.